gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingnewrepo.md

 ### Infrastructure Modules

-The Bootstrap workflow creates an empty infrastructure-modules repository that will be used to store Terraform/OpenTofu modules that your organization has authored and intends to use within your organization.
-When running the Bootstrap workflow in your `infrastructure-live-root` account, select the option to "Bootstrap the infrastructure-modules repository".
+The Bootstrap workflow creates an empty infrastructure-catalog repository that will be used to store Terraform/OpenTofu modules that your organization has authored and intends to use within your organization.
+When running the Bootstrap workflow in your `infrastructure-live-root` account, select the option to "Bootstrap the infrastructure-catalog repository".

 ## Complete Instructions In The Bootstrap Pull Requests